foreverfl/vscode/docs/csharp/cs-dev-kit-faq.md

 C# Dev Kit requires that it has built your project successfully before tests will appear in the Test Explorer panel.

-Build your solution by right-clicking on the solution in the Solution Explorer and select **Build** or `kb(workbench.action.tasks.build)`.
+Build your solution by right-clicking on the solution in the Solution Explorer and select **Build** or `Ctrl+Shift+B`.
 Once the build has been completed, your tests will appear in the Test Explorer panel.

 ### How do I collect logs for troubleshooting issues with Test Explorer?